MicrosoftDocs/azure-docs/articles/application-insights/automate-with-logic-apps.md

 **Prerequisites**

 To complete this step, you need an application ID and an API key for your resource.
-You can retrieve them from the Azure portal, as demonstrated in the following diagram:
+You can retrieve them from the Azure portal, as shown in the following diagram:

 ![Application ID in the Azure portal](./media/automate-with-logic-apps/appid.png)